Camden Lock: Artwork

-Camden and the Lock have become known for artwork in recent years.
+Camden and the Lock have become known for artwork and graffiti in recent years.
 Banksy and King Robbo are both known to have used the wider Camden area to display graffiti.
 It was also the site of an ongoing feud between the two artists, which lasted from 2009 until 2014.

 Transport

 Camden Lock mooring point

 The London Waterbus Company waterbus service operates from Camden Lock, heading westwards around Regent's Park, calling at London Zoo and ending at Little Venice.
 Three of the four boats in use in 2016 were historic vessels on the National Register of Historic Ships.

 Towpath route

 The canal tow path is open to pedestrians and cyclists, offering a direct route to Camden Lock from East London, Paddington and West London.